Adaptive behavior can produce maladaptive anxiety due to individual differences in experience

 \section{Modeling anxiety by including cues}

 In the model we have just explored, the fox knows nothing about a new burrow beyond the posterior probability it has inferred from its past experience.
 In many situations, however, an individual will be able to use additional cues to determine the appropriate course of action.
 For example, a cue of possible danger, such as a sudden noise or looming object, can trigger a panic or flight response, and anxiety can be seen as conferring a heightened sensitivity to such signs of threat.
 In this view, the anxiety level of an individual determines its sensitivity to indications of potential danger.
 The higher the level of anxiety, the smaller the cue needed to trigger a flight response \cite{nesse2001smoke, nesse_natural_2005, bateson2011anxiety, nettle2012evolutionary}.
 To model anxiety in this sense, we extend our model of fox and burrow to explore how individuals respond to signs of potential threat.
-We will find that even with the presence of cues, a substantial fraction of individuals will fall into self-perpetuating pessimism, where their anxiety level is set too high.
+We will find that even with the presence of cues, a substantial fraction of individuals will fall into a self-perpetuating pattern where their anxiety levels are set too high.

 The key consideration in our model is that individuals must {\em learn} how cues correspond to potential threats.
 In other words, individuals need to calibrate their responses to environmental cues, setting anxiety levels optimally to avoid predators without wasting too much effort on unnecessary flight.
 Admittedly, if the environment is homogeneous in space and extremely stable over many generations, then natural selection may be able to encode the correspondence between cues and danger into the genome.
 But when the environment is less predictable, the individual faces the problem of learning to properly tune its responses to cues of possible threat.
-For example, as raptor densities fluctuate in space and time, rodents may face differing predation pressures and thus have differing optimal levels of skittishness.